Astronomy Classifieds

 You can also browse your local classifieds (Craigslist, Kijiji, etc.) and eBay, but be warned that there is a lot of “junk” listed here.
 The websites listed above specialize in used astronomy equipment, and the sellers take pride in the quality of used gear.

-I recommend picking up the equipment in-person whenever possible.
-This allows you to talk directly with the previous owner and get additional information about the item.
+I recommend picking up the equipment in person whenever possible.
+This lets you talk directly with the previous owner and get additional information about the item.

 Cloudy Nights Community – Classifieds Section.

 Shipping heavy items such as telescopes or mounts is expensive.
-You also run the risk of damaging the gear in transit.
+You also risk damaging the gear in transit.

 I have driven up to 4 hours to buy used astronomy equipment.
-The cost is gas is less than shipping, and I can inspect the item before paying for it.
+The cost of gas is less than shipping, and I can inspect the item before paying for it.

 When You Should Buy New

-There are advantages to buying new, of course.
-This includes the convenience of shipping to your door, product warranties, and knowing that your item has not been misused in any way.
+Of course, there are advantages to buying new.
+These include the convenience of shipping to your door, product warranties, and knowing that your item has not been misused.

-For big-ticket items including large apochromatic refractor telescopes, you may appreciate the idea of having a factory-tuned instrument.
+You may appreciate the idea of having a factory-tuned instrument for big-ticket items, including large apochromatic refractor telescopes.
 Premium telescopes will usually include a test report documenting the quality of the optics.

 If a warranty is important to you, you’ll need to confirm the timeline of the product warranty from the dealer or manufacturer.
-For certain items (such as my Canon EOS Ra bought new from B&H), this aspect is more important than others.
+For certain items (such as my Canon EOS Ra, which I bought new from B&H), this aspect is more important than others.

-Be strategic about the items you purchase, as there is an element of risk and the unknown when purchasing used gear.
+Be strategic about the items you purchase, as purchasing used gear involves risk and the unknown.

 For popular products, you may never find a used model available online.
 In this case, you may even have to get on a waiting list to purchase the item.